-6. Refinancing Debt
+6. REFINANCING DEBT

-- a) Section 46 of the MFMA provides that the Beaufort West Municipality may refinance existing long term debt, if such refinancing is in accordance with the prescribed framework. - b) The Municipality may borrow money for the purpose of refinancing existing long term debt, provided the existing long term debt was lawfully incurred and the refinancing will not extend the term of the debt beyond the useful life of the infrastructure, property, plant or equipment for which the money was originally borrowed. - c) Cognisance must be taken of any early repayment penalty clauses in the initial loan agreement, as part of the financial feasibility assessment. - d) No loans will be prematurely redeemed unless there is a financial benefit to the Municipality.
+- 6.1 Section 46 of the MFMA provides that the Beaufort West Municipality may refinance existing long-term debt if such refinancing is in accordance with the prescribed framework. - 6.2 The Municipality may borrow money for the purpose of refinancing existing long-term debt, provided the existing long-term debt was lawfully incurred and the refinancing will not extend the term of the debt beyond the useful life of the infrastructure, property, plant or equipment for which the money was originally borrowed. - 6.3 Cognisance must be taken of any early repayment penalty clauses in the initial loan agreement, as part of the financial feasibility assessment. - 6.4 No loans will be prematurely redeemed unless there is a financial benefit to the Municipality.